-Uriel Quesada (San José, Costa Rica) founded the Center for Latin American and Caribbean Studies at Loyola University.
-He became the Associate Dean of the College of Humanities and Natural Sciences in 2014.
+Uriel Quesada (San José, Costa Rica) founded the Center for Latin American and Caribbean Studies at Loyola University in 2009.
+He became the Associate Dean of the College of Arts and Sciences in 2014, and was appointed interim Dean in 2018.
 His areas of interest are Central American and Caribbean literatures and cultural studies, U.S. Latino studies, Queer studies and Latin American Popular Culture studies.
 He has written about Central American detective fiction, Latin American masculinities and travel writing.
-In 2009 he co-edited a special issue of the academic journal Istmo devoted to the study of gender and sexualities in contemporary Central American literature.

 Dr. Quesada has offered courses on Latin American crime literature, Central American postwar literature, Latin American urban chronicle, Border studies, and Latin American Life Writing.